 |Banking Awareness||SSC General Awareness|

 Topic 2: Relational puzzle

-Unlike in the previous section, this section will all the information about the family members in a simple and straightforward manner.
-The number of family members or more here and many times this section will have a union of two or three families.
+Unlike in the previous section, this section will have all the information about the family members in a simple and straightforward manner.
+The number of family members are more here and many times this section will have a union of two or three families.

 One should make use of the family tree to solve the question in the beginning, once the concept is mastered the questions can be answered by looking at information directly.

 Question 1: Ravi is a son of Aman’s father’s sister.
 Sahil is the son of Divya who is the mother of Gaurav and grandmother of Aman.
 Ashok is the father of Tanya and grandfather of Ravi.
 Divya is the wife of Ashok.

 Solution: There is no requirement for drawing a family tree to solve this question.
 Since Divya is the grandmother of Aman and Aman and Ravi are cousins (from the first statement).
 Ravi should be a grandson to Divya.

 Question 1: How is Gaurav’s wife related to Tanya?

 Solution: Since Divya is the wife of Ashok and Ashok is the father of Tanya.
 We already know the Divya is also the mother of Gaurav and Sahil, Gaurav and Tanya should be siblings.
 Hence Gaurav’s wife will be sister in law to Tanya.